G'day Sport! Crikey! Are you using your Sheila's computer? Welcome to my ripper Honda XL250K3 website!

 Congratulations!
 You have stumbled upon the best kept secret on the internet!

-(In order to count you apparently this service uses an American biscuit so by reading this I expect you to agree to that.
+(In order to count you apparently this service uses an American biscuit so by reading this and carrying on reading I expect you to agree to that.
 The biscuit may be chocolate, maybe not).

-...yet already visited by thirty nine thousand six hundred of the most highly intelligent and cunning internet users from all over the world and you are one of them!!
+...yet already visited by forty three thousand of the most highly intelligent and cunning internet users from all over the world and you are one of them!!
 The counter only counts you once no matter how many times you visit.

 Tech tip: 'This website is best viewed on a computer, tablet device or smartphone' (actually it is fairly crap on a smartphone) so my advice is to buy a proper computer.